visibilityspots/scripts/README.md

 conky-scripts
 =============

-Scripts I wrote for a conky setup on a CentOS 6 Desktop &amp; Fedora 17 distribution
+Scripts I used for a conky setup on a CentOS 6 Desktop &amp; Fedora 17 distribution

 icinga.sh
 ---------